Former NFL player Kellen Winslow Jr. pleads not guilty in rapes case

 Breaking News Emails

-Attorneys for Winslow, 34, who previously played for the Cleveland Browns and other teams was arrested on Thursday and entered a plea of not guilty at a court appearance in San Diego County on Friday.
+Attorneys for Winslow, 34, who previously played for the Cleveland Browns and other teams and who was arrested on Thursday, entered a plea of not guilty at a court appearance in San Diego County on Friday.
 He is being held without bail.

 Winslow is charged with kidnapping, forcible rape, and other counts and if convicted faces multiple life sentences, Deputy District Attorney Dan Owens said.
 Winslow allegedly raped the two women after luring them into his car in separate incidents.

-"These charges themselves are extremely serious, and it is clear to the people that these were committed against the most vulnerable victims in society," Owen said after the hearing.
+"These charges themselves are extremely serious, and it is clear to the people that these were committed against the most vulnerable victims in society," Owen said after the court appearance.

 "The fact that they had the courage to come forward and report these criminal offenses, we took them very seriously, and the moment that we were able to proceed with the filing of charges we did so," he said.